Continuous Deployment

 If you plan to deploy to the SaaS environment, use the hash salt value from your Xperience Portal project.

-For self-managed deployment, the simplest solution is to have matching CMSHashStringSalt values for your development project and all target deployment instances.
+For deployment to private cloud, the simplest solution is to have matching CMSHashStringSalt values for your development project and all target deployment instances.
 If this is not possible, we recommend the following approach:

 1. Set up multiple environments for your development project.